Navya0203/Jailbreak_ChatGPT3.5/README.md

 - **`LICENSE`**: Licensing information for this repository.

 ### **Output**
-This folder contains csv files with results for each subpart asked int eh question JSON files are stored in a shared Google Drive folder:
+This folder contains csv files with results for each subpart asked in the question.

+JSON files are stored in a shared Google Drive folder:
 [Google Drive: Output JSON Files](https://drive.google.com/drive/folders/1Igpp3dTSPpMTACdFn4wa9VJ9EWdUUH9Y?usp=share_link)